intel/gvk/CONTRIBUTING.md

 ### License

-Intel GVK (GPA Vk Utilities) is licensed under the terms of the [MIT License](LICENSE.txt).
+Intel® Graphics Performance Analyzer Utilities for Vulkan* is licensed under the terms of the [MIT License](LICENSE.txt).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Process

-Use the issue tracker to find/create a bugfix/feature to submit, and align design/implementation/testing goals with an Intel GVK maintainer.
+Use the issue tracker to find/create a bugfix/feature to submit, and align design/implementation/testing goals with an Intel maintainer.

-Create a fork of the GVK repo, develop your change, then submit a pull request.
-If the pull request is accepted, it will be validated (possibly modified) internally by an Intel GVK maintainer.
+Create a fork of the repo, develop your change, then submit a pull request.
+If the pull request is accepted, it will be validated (possibly modified) internally by an Intel maintainer.

-The *pull request description* (possibly edited by an Intel GVK maintainer) and your sign-off (required, described below) will appear in the project's release notes when the change is published.
+The *pull request description* (possibly edited by an Intel maintainer) and your sign-off (required, described below) will appear in the project's release notes when the change is published.

 ### Sign your work